 Around 130 children and young people each year spend a weekend or week away with Phab at Bendrigg Lodge in the Lake District or Avon Tyrrell in the New Forest, fully supported by around 100 Phab volunteers and carers and the Centres’ own experienced staff.
 Phab volunteers receive tailored training to enable them to support the children and, where needed, a special carer can accompany a child.

 For families looking to have a much needed break, Phab has two well-equipped and comfortable wheelchair accessible holiday homes located at Waterside Holiday Park and Spa beside the sandy beach at Bowleaze Cove in Weymouth, Dorset.

 There is level access to Waterside’s heated indoor and outdoor pools, leisure complex, restaurant, bar and shops and entertainment for children and adults alike, so the whole family can enjoy their time away together confident that both accommodation and facilities will meet their needs.

 The holiday home was spacious, clean and equipped with everything we needed.
 I’m sure we will be going back again.

-Phab celebrates its Diamond Jubilee in 2017 and a lovely and vibrant Phab Gold Rose, originally developed for our 50th Anniversary, is available to help mark this very special year.
+Phab celebrated its Diamond Jubilee in 2017 and a lovely and vibrant Phab Gold Rose, originally developed for our 50th Anniversary, is still available to help mark that very special year.
 A donation for each rose planted will support our work with children, young people and adults with disabilities.
 You can support the work of Phab and also enjoy this wonderful scented rose by planting a single bush or maybe a whole flower-bed of Phab Gold.